syncfusion-content/blazor-docs/blazor/chat-ui/timestamp.md

 ## Setting timestamp format

 You can use the `TimestampFormat` property to display time formats for all the messages which are displayed with the messages being sent.
-By default, the value is ` dd/MM/yyyy hh:mm a`.
+By default, the value is `dd/MM/yy hh:mm tt`.